monero-project/monero-site/README.md

 Your version should start at `1.1.0` as it is the first Major, first Minor, and no cosmetic changes have occurred.

 ### 6. Copy User Guide file into all languages
 Copy your file and navigate to each language file in the /i18n folder.
-In each language folder (INCLUDING template) go to the resources/user-guides folder and paste your user guide (don't worry, you don't have to translate it) there.
+In each language folder go to the resources/user-guides folder and paste your user guide (don't worry, you don't have to translate it) there.
 This is very important, and the site will not build if the file with the same name is not in each language folder.

 As you paste into each folder, open up the file and edit the snippet at the top of the file (before your title) to mark it untranslated:
 `{% include disclaimer.html translated="false" version=page.version %}`.
 This does not need to be done in the original language that the User Guide was written in.